Fourth Army (Romania): World War II

 The Fourth Army became one of the Romanian armies fighting for the Red Army on the Eastern Front.
-In its campaign from August 1944 to May 1945, the Romanian Army lost some 64,000 men killed.
+In its campaign from August 1944 to May 1945, the Romanian Army lost some 64,000 men.
 The Fourth Army took part in Soviet offensives, notably at Prague in May 1945, which happened to be the last offensive it took part in World War II.

 The Fourth Army was involved in the Battle of Turda which lasted from 5 September to 8 October 1944, in the area around Turda.
 Troops from the Hungarian 2nd Army and the German 8th Army fought a defensive action against the Fourth Army and the Red Army.
 The battle was one of the largest fought in Transylvania during World War II.

 In the Prague Offensive, the Fourth Army, together with the Romanian First Army and Polish Second Army, formed part of the Soviet 2nd Ukrainian Front.
 Marshal Ivan Konev, the commander of the First Ukrainian Front, was the main Soviet commander in the area.
 Together with Marshal Georgy Zhukov's First Byelorussian Front, Konev launched the great attack on 16 April that resulted in the fall of Berlin and Soviet victory on the Eastern Front.

 The offensive started on 6 May, a few days before the end of the war.
 German resistance in the east was now limited to small pockets scattered across Germany, Czechoslovakia, and Austria.
 The remnants of Army Group Center held the remaining German-controlled areas in the east.
 In the attack on Prague, German resistance was defeated in the city, and the Soviet, Romanian, and Polish forces entered the city on 9 May.
 Czech partisans had been fighting the Germans there for a few days.
 By 11 and 12 May, all remaining German pockets of resistance in the east were defeated.